Unbiased Guide to Carpet Tiles

 are carpet tiles good for basements?

-Short answer is yes.
+The short answer is yes.
 Carpet tiles are a great option for a basement.
 In fact, I think it’s one of the areas of many homes they fit the best: the unique design, ability to replace individual pieces, and their lack of a formal look like hardwood usually isn’t missed in basements.

 However, they are still carpet so moisture isn’t the best for carpet tiles.
 Some have backings to block moisture, but I still think these can present problems if you have a bad moisture problem.
 If moisture problems are minor, tiles can be a good choice because they are easily replaced.
 Also, go with a short pile and synthetic fiber (nylon, polyester) because the will dry much more quickly and greatly reduce chances of mildew.